-Every other week, NFP's legal experts make the subject of compliance personal for a wide audience.
+Periodically, NFP's legal experts make the subject of compliance personal for a wide audience.
 By breaking down the daunting details of emerging policies and bridging the gap between legislation and what it means for the listener, Chase Cannon and Suzanne Spradley make compliance issues relatable and relevant.
-Visit our Soundcloud page every two weeks for the most up-to-date episode.
+Visit our Soundcloud page for the most up-to-date episode.

 2:00 to 3:00 p.m.
 CT (3:00 to 4:00 p.m.
 ET)

-All programs are pending approval for 1.0 (general) recertification credit hour toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
+This program is pending approval for 1.0 (general) recertification credit hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
 For more information about certification or recertification, visit the HR Certification Institute website at hrci.org.